notiz-dev/scully-plugins/plugins/rss/README.md

 };
 ```

 It will run on only routes that include `/blog` unless specified otherwise in the `rss.config.json` file.
+The order of the posts will be oldest first unless the `newestPostsFirst` option is set in the config.

 Create a `rss.config.json` in your root with the following properties: